 1. Organization Behavior

 Organizational Behavior (OB) is generally a study of individual and group behaviors in organizations.
-It is in itself an interdisciplinary field, influenced by psychology, sociology and other social scientific studies of organizations.
+It is in itself an interdisciplinary field, influenced by psychology, sociology and other social science studies of organizations.
 Within People & Knowledge Management, OB becomes the foundation of all other fields (Knowledge Management & Innovation, Human Capital Management, Social & Ethical Studies in Business and Management).

 2. Knowledge Management and Innovation (KMI)